UW-Madison-Lee-Lab/ICL-HCG/README.md

 python EXP_FourGeneration/IOS_3.py
 ```
 You can parallel run them via running them in different tmux windows.
-Arange 4 runs in one 4090 GPU is pratically a good idea and consuming all calculation power.
+Arange 4 python files in one 4090 GPU is practically a good idea and consuming all calculation power.
 If you are interested in how the hyperparameters are chosen, please read these python file :D.
 ### Step 3: Visualize Results
 Then run